elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Other(s)

-- bug - Fixed issue where large harbor backups would fail
+- bug - Fixed issue where large Harbor backups would fail
 - clean-up - Removed the ciskubernetesbenchmark dashboard from Grafana

 ## v0.34.2